roccomuso/netrat/README.md

 > Damn easy multiplatform Node.js RAT.

 An easy tool to generate configurable backdoors that runs on Windows, Mac and Linux.
+Shells are upgradable to **Meterpreter**!

 **Work in progres...** *do not use it yet*.